The Department of Asian Languages and Cultures has various scholarships to support meritorious students in our Chinese and Japanese programs.

 Cameron G. Keith Memorial Scholarship

 This award is given annually to two undergraduate students studying Japanese.
 This award is annouced during the fall semester, and eligible students may apply.
 The criteria are: Japanese major, junior or senior standing, cumulative GPA of 3.5 or above, currently taking Japanese, and plan to go into a Japanese related profession.
-Applications for the 2018-2019 scholarship are open until October 22, 2018.

 Cameron G. Keith was an East Asian Studies and Economics studies major at UW-Madison who studied abroad in Japan, and later in Nepal.
 In his memory, the Keith family established these funds in memory of his interest in the region.